Density of Traceable Graphs

 Another direction one can consider is the opposite question: \emph{What is the \textbf{minimum} number of edges a graph has to have while possesing a certain property?} As a trivial example, every connected graph has to contain at least $n-1$ edges and this bound is tight, i.e., there are connected graphs with $n-1$ edges, namely trees.
 A slightly more interesting notion is the one of \emph{saturation number} introduced by Erdős, Hajnal and Moon in 1964~\cite{ErdosHajnalMoon1964}, which asks, for a given fixed graph $H$ and positive integer $n$: \emph{What is the minimum number of edges an $n$-vertex graph can have such that it does not contain $H$ but adding any edge to it will create a copy of $H$?}.
 Since then, there have been many results and generalizations of this notion~\cite{Bollobas1968onsaturatedgraphs,FanW15satlinforests,FaudreeFGJ09saturationtrees,FaudreeG13satnearlycomplete,FerraraJMTW12saturationsubdivisions,FurediK13cyclesat,KaszonyiTuza1986saturatedgr,LvHL23satdisjointstars,SullivanW17sattripartite}.

 In our setting, we lay two conflicting properties against each other and ask what is the minimum number of edges an $n$-vertex graph can have.
-On the one hand, we require that the graph possesses some kind of dense structure.
-Typically, a class capturing a dense structure of graphs (e.g., bounded neighborhood diversity, see \Cref{sec:preliminaries} for a formal definition) contains cliques and is closed under complementation.
-In order to avoid graphs with too few edges, we require a conflicting property of the graph -- in our case we require that the graph is traceable, i.e., it contains a Hamiltonian path.
+On the one hand, we require that the graph possesses some kind of specific structure.
+Typically, a class capturing a structure of graphs which is of interest for us (e.g., bounded neighborhood diversity, see \Cref{sec:preliminaries} for a formal definition) contains cliques and is closed under complementation.
+On the other hand, to avoid graphs with too few edges, we require a conflicting property of the graph -- in our case we require that the graph is traceable, i.e., it contains a Hamiltonian path.